 Gap insurance prevents just that – by having gap insurance, you will get a larger percentage of the original value of your vehicle back when the insurance company pays out your claim.

-Usually, most people do not get this insurance because of the large amount of premiums they have to shelve out.
+Usually, most people do not get this insurance because of the high premiums they have to shelve out.
 However, lien-holders always purchase this sort of insurance – which is why insuring your leased vehicle might be a big headache for you.

 Who’s Actually Paying The Auto Insurance Bill For A Lease?